-The following financial information as of and for each of the years in the five-year period ended December 31, 2007 is derived from our audited consolidated financial statements incorporated by reference herein.
-You should read the financial information presented below in conjunction with our consolidated financial statements and accompanying notes as well as the management's discussion and analysis of results of operations and financial condition, all of which are included in or incorporated by reference into this prospectus.
+The following financial information as of and for each of the years in the five-year period ended December 31, 2007 is derived from our audited consolidated financial statements.
+You should read the financial information presented below in conjunction with our consolidated financial statements and accompanying notes as well as the management's discussion and analysis of results of operations and financial condition, all of which are incorporated by reference into this prospectus.
 See "Where You Can Find More Information."